sfkonrad/M3_Challenge-Submission/README.md

 ## M3_Challenge-Submission
 # Crypto Arbitrage

-In this Challenge, you'll take on the role of an analyst at a high-tech investment firm.
+In this Challenge, we've taken on the role of an analyst at a high-tech investment firm.
 The vice president (VP) of your department is considering arbitrage opportunities in Bitcoin and other cryptocurrencies.
-As Bitcoin trades on markets across the globe, can you capitalize on simultaneous price dislocations in those markets by using the powers of Pandas?
+As Bitcoin trades on markets across the globe, we studied the opportunity to capitalize on simultaneous price dislocations in those markets by using the powers of Pandas.

-For this assignment, you’ll sort through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
-Your task is to apply the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.
+For this assignment, we sorted through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+We then applied the three phases of financial analysis to determine if any arbitrage opportunities exist for Bitcoin.

-This aspect of the Challenge will consist of 3 phases.